Stickelberger elements and Kolyvagin systems: Introduction

+In fact, we are able to prove considerably more than Theorem C in regard of the Rubin-Stark elements.
+In Theorem~\ref{thm:maincomparison}(i) below, we obtain a relation between the Stickelberger elements and Rubin-Stark elements (note that the existence of the latter is conjectural), making use of the formalism of $\pmb{\al}$-restricted Euler systems we develop in this paper; as well as the rigidity of the module of $\LL$-adic Kolyvagin systems proved in~\cite{kbb}.
+This, we believe, is interesting on its own right.
+We also note that, the ``rigidity phenomenon'' which plays an important role for the link we obtain here (between the Stickelberger elements and Rubin-Stark elements) has recently been utilized by Mazur and Rubin~\cite{mrdarmon} (in a rather similar fashion) to prove an important portion of Darmon's refinement of Gross' conjecture.

-Finally, we remark that thanks to (an appropriately variant of) Proposition~\ref{prop:semilocalstructure} below, it seems that we may by-pass the need of appealing to Krasner's Lemma in~\cite{kbbstark,kbbiwasawa} and hence we may remove the hypothesis that $\chi$ is unramified at all primes $\wp$ of $k$ above $p$ on the main results of~\cite{kbbstark,kbbiwasawa}.
+We finally remark that, thanks to (an appropriate variant of) Proposition~\ref{prop:semilocalstructure} below, we may by-pass the need of appealing to Krasner's Lemma in~\cite{kbbstark,kbbiwasawa} and hence we may remove the hypothesis that $\chi$ is unramified at all primes $\wp\subset k$ above $p$ on the main results of~\cite{kbbstark,kbbiwasawa}.

-\textit{Acknowledgements.} The author was supported by the William Hodge postdoctoral fellowship of IH\'ES when this paper was written up.
-The author wishes to extend his hearty thanks to IH\'ES for the warm hospitality.

 \textbf{Notation:} Besides what we have fixed above, the following notation will be in effect throughout.

-For any abelian group $A$, write for its $p$-adic completion and write for its Pontryagin dual.
+For any field $F$, let $G_F$ denote the Galois group of a fixed separable closure $\overline{F}$ of $F$.
+For any abelian group $A$, write for its $p$-adic completion.
 Suppose in addition that $\Delta$ acts on $A$, we then write $A^\chi$ for the $\chi$-isotypic component of $A^{\wedge}$.

 For $k_\infty/k$ as above, let $k_n/k$ be the unique subfield of degree $p^n$.
 We set $\Gamma_n=\Gal(k_n/k)$ and write $L_n=Lk_n$.
 For any prime $\qq \subset k$, let $k(\qq)$ denote the $p$-part of the ray class field extension of $k$ modulo $\qq$.
 For any square free integral ideal $\qq_1\cdots \qq_n=\tau \subset k$, we set $k(\tau)$ as the composite Set $\Delta_\tau=\Gal(k(\tau)/k)$.
 We let $L(\tau)=Lk(\tau)$, $k_n(\tau)=k_nk(\tau)$ and $L_n(\tau)=k_nL(\tau)$.